 | All readings creeping up over weeks | Calibration drift | Run a VST 1.00% reference fluid or factory recalibrate |

-Keep a simple spreadsheet with one row per brew.
+Keep a simple spreadsheet, one row per brew.
 Columns: date, bean, days off roast, dose, water, beverage weight, grind, time, TDS, EY, taste note.
+Nothing fancy.

 After 5–6 brews of the same coffee, patterns appear: